 To note, the selection of cities in which the evaluation will be conducted may be determined using the National Sample of Cities approach.
-The approach will help draw a sample of cities using sound statistical and scientific methodologies based on several relevant city-specific criteria/ characteristics that capture the specific contexts of countries, ensuring that the sample is representative of a given country's territory, geography, size, history, etc. For each city, the evaluators will score each of the questions on the Likert scale as follows:
+The approach will help draw a sample of cities using sound statistical and scientific methodologies based on several relevant cityspecific criteria/characteristics that capture the specific contexts of countries, ensuring that the sample is representative of a given country's territory, geography, size, history, etc.

-Strongly Disagree 1 Disagree 2 Agree 3 Strongly Agree 4
+1. Strongly Disagree 2.
+Disagree 3.
+Agree 4.
+Strongly Agree

 Urban planning

 1. a) Are there structures for civil

-society participation in urban planning,
+society participation in urban

-including design and agreements, that
+planning, including design and

-are direct?
+agreements, that are direct?

 1. b) Are there structures for civil

-society participation in urban planning,
+society participation in urban

-including design and agreements, that
+planning, including design and

-are regular?
+agreements, that are regular?

 1. c) Are there structures for civil

-society participation in urban planning,
+society participation in urban

-including design and agreements that
+planning, including design and

-are democratic?
+agreements that are democratic?

-Urban b udget decisio on making
+Urban b udget decisio n making

-2. a) Are there structures for civil society
+2. a) Are there structures for civil

-participation in urban budget decision
+society participation in urban budget

-making, that are direct?
+decision making, that are direct?

 2. b) Are there structures for civil

 society participation in urban budget

 decision making, that are regular?

-2. c) Are there structures for civil society
+2. c) Are there structures for civil

-participation in urban budget decision
+society participation in urban budget

-making, that are democratic?
+decision making, that are democratic?

-Evaluation and feedback o Evaluation and feedback on the performance of urban management

-3. a) Are there structures for civil

-society evaluation and feedback on

-the performance of urban management,

-that are direct?

-3. b) Are there structures for civil

-society evaluation and feedback on

-the performance of urban management,

-that are regular?